Medicare Advantage Explained

 Ashford Insurance offers Medicare Part C (Advantage Plans) from UnitedHealthcare® Medicare Solutions.

 The Medicare Advantage plans all come with the same basic coverage, and Medicare has created and designed that coverage, even though it is not the one selling the plans.
-Medicare simply oversees Advantage plans and ensure they are being sold and marketed properly.
+Medicare simply oversees Advantage plans and ensures they are being sold and marketed properly.
 The insurance companies that sell these plans are allowed to add some coverage on top of the basic plans and create a lineup that offers what their customers might want.